christopherlim98/microbit-embedded-systems/README.md

 Based on trial and error, we saw that an absolute difference of  approximately 2dBm occurs when there is someone moving in between, due to interference.

+## Credit

+This was done in a team of four.
+Our members were: Sheffield, Hui Ning, Justina and Christopher (myself)